Bira/octopus-carnival/_drafts/wir-dscc-crodlu.md

 and one more: **Pouncing Mount**.
 If the war crodlu charges a target while mounted, its rider can make a melee basic attack as a free action against that same target.
-The Pounce ability does _not_ count as a charge, but this makes the charge of a mounted war crodlu a bit more dangerous than a standard Pounce.
+The Pounce ability does _not_ count as a charge, but this makes the charge of a mounted war crodlu a bit more dangerous than a standard Pounce, depending on who the rider is.

+## Encounters and Final Impressions

+Crodlus don't strike me as the type of animal who'd attack wandering PCs without provocation, so they'll mostly likely be found serving as mounts for bad guys or for the PCs themselves.
+Fighting wild ones would be something that happens when the PCs decide to play hunter and steal hatchlings to sell or domesticate.

+Mechanically they're very simple, about on par with horses really.
+I've been too desensitized by FF chocobos to see terror bird mounts as a mind-blowing innovation, but they're still kinda cool.